 The new rules were one part of President Obama’s initiative to address income inequality, and the concern that many workers who were classified as exempt should be entitled to overtime compensation.

 The rules proposed to raise the current threshold to qualify as exempt from $455/week to $970/week.

 Observers note that if the If these regulations are finalized, up to an additional five million workers will be entitled to overtime under the FLSA.

-For more information about the FLSA or exemptions, or if you have any questions concerning your status as exempt or non-exempt, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate consultation.
+For more information about the FLSA or exemptions, or if you have any questions concerning your status as exempt or non-exempt, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.